Watertown Red & Black: 2010s

 To start the 2010 season the Watertown Red & Black traveled to Florida to play in the Orange Blossom Bowl.
 The Red and Black played The Carolina Express.
 It was a hard-fought battle but the Red & Black came up short losing 7–6.
 Dustin Houppert and Anthony Noel received honors for the team for their great play.
 The Red & Black took the field in June with no choice but to defend their title.
 The team finished with a 12–3 overall record making it to their second championship in two years.
 The team lost to the Plattsburgh Northstars in the Championship game 13–10.
 The R&B missed a field goal with 22 seconds left that would have put the game in overtime.
 The Red and Black finished another great season.
 Quarterback Brian Williams and running back Joe Brennan led the offense both rushing over a thousand yards.
 This was the first time since 1902.
 Also Mike Dumaw led the defense receiving all league honors becoming the second player on the Red & Black team to be the EFL Iron man of the year.

 In 2011, the team finished 6v6.
 After starting the season 1–4 the Red and Black regrouped and surge into the playoffs beating the Glenns Falls Greenjackets on the road for the first round of playoffs.
 The team will never forget that day after the events that led up to the game.
 Being the true underdogs the Red and Black pulled out a 17–10 victory after trailing 10–0.
 A week later the team lost to the Syracuse Shock in a hard-fought battle to finish the season 6–6.
 The team also earned many EFL honors at the end of the season.

 In 2012, the Red and Black finished with a 9–5 overall record falling to the Plattsburgh North Stars in the second round of the EFL Playoffs.
-The Red and Black had some very bright moments in 2012 defeating League Champs the Monore County Sting and previously League runner up the Syracuse Shock.
+The Red and Black defeated League Champs the Monore County Sting and previously League runner up the Syracuse Shock in 2012.
 The team once again finished with many players receiving EFL honors.

 In 2013, the team finished with a 4–7 overall record.
-With many new faces the team was still a forceful competitor in the League.
-Unable to keep momentum due to bye weeks the Watertown footballers had some very bright moments.
+With many new faces the team was still a competitor in the League.
+Unable to keep momentum due to bye weeks the Watertown footballers had some bright moments.
 Beating the Northstars at home for the first time since the 2009 EFL Championship and Winning on the Road in a non league game vs the Impact who later went on to win the NFA Championship.